atahtee/effective-happiness/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out to us at atatisam14@gmail.com or connect with us on LinkedIn:
+For any questions or inquiries, feel free to reach out to atatisam14@gmail.com
 ## License

 This project is licensed under the MIT  - see the [LICENSE.md](./LICENSE.md) file for details.